neondatabase/website/content/docs/introduction/billing.md

 _Compute time_ is the the amount of compute resources used per hour.
 It is calculated by multiplying compute size by _Active time_ hours.
 Neon measures compute size at regular intervals and averages those values to calculate _Compute time_.

-Compute size is measured in _Compute Units (CU)_.
+Compute size is measured in _Compute Units (CUs)_.
 One CU has 1 vCPU and 4 GB of RAM.
 A Neon compute can have anywhere from .25 to 7 CUs, as outlined below:

 | Compute Units | vCPU | RAM    |
 |:--------------|:-----|:-------|